Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Results and Discussion

 \subsection{Phase Retrieval}

-Next, we look at the phase retrieval problem.
-The ground-truth images for this set of experiments are taken from the MNIST \cite{lecun1998gradient} testing dataset which contains $28 \times 28$ images of handwritten digits.
-The chosen images are normalized to have values in the range $[0,1]$, and then they are scaled by a factor $\alpha \in (0,0.5]$.
-The measurements $\M y \in \Z_{+}^M$ are simulated according to \eqref{eq:phase_retrieval_forward} with a Poisson noise model and where $\M A$ is a fixed random matrix with i.i.d. entries from a zero-mean Gaussian distribution with variance $\sigma_{\M A}^2$.
+Next, we look at the phase-retrieval problem.
+We present two examples where the ground-truth images are taken from the MNIST \cite{lecun1998gradient} and Fashion-MNIST \cite{xiao2017/online} testing datasets.
+In both cases, the measurements $\M y \in \N^M$ are simulated according to \eqref{eq:phase_retrieval_forward} with a Poisson-noise model, where $\M A$ is one realization of a random matrix with i.i.d. entries from a zero-mean Gaussian distribution with variance $\sigma_{\M A}^2$.